 Tibet offers fabulous monasteries, breathtaking high-altitude treks, stunning views of the world’s highest mountains and one of the most likeable peoples you will ever meet.
-A Higher Plain For many people, the highlights of Tibet will be of a spiritual nature – magnificent monasteries, prayer halls of chanting monks and remote cliffside retreats.
+The Roof of the World Tibet's other big draw is the elemental beauty of the highest plateau on earth.
+Geography here is on a humbling scale and every view is lit with spectacular mountain light.

 Guǎngdōng’s unique culture and natural beauty fly under the radar and have yet to be discovered by many travellers, so you may have a plethora of sublime sights (not to mention great dim sum) all to yourself.
 Northern Guǎngdōng (广东) is home to some wild and wondrous landscapes.